hz-b/gtpsa-cpp/README.rst

 	https://accelconf.web.cern.ch/ipac2015/papers/mopje039.pdf

+The C++ <- C gtpsa bridge interface is in:

+	../src/gtpsa/python/src/gtpsa.cc

+	/*
+	 * Implementation split up in three parts:
+	 *
+	 * 1. bridge: defined as template
+	 * 2. operator functions using the bridge
+	 * 3. class using c++ operators defined in a template
+	 * 4. class providing full functionality derived from the template *
+	 * This splits the functionality in different parts.
+Hopefully that
+	 * makes the code a little more maintainable
+	 */

 However, some of the key *gtpsa* map analysis functions are implemented in the *Lua* scripting language; see below.

 Hence, they have been re-implemented in C++.

+	num_t double
+	ord_t unsigned char
+	idx_t

 C++ -> Python Pybind11 Part
 ---------------------------